Snehith529/kongara_Task_2/README.md

 In this step, the values from the "ACC X" column of the CSV file are processed to create spectrograms.
 Spectrograms are a way to represent the frequency content of a signal over time.

 ### Step 3: Data Augmentation
-Data augmentation is applied to the spectrograms to create positive and negative samples.
+Data augmentation is applied to the spectrograms to create datset.
 As a starting point, random blurring is employed to simulate various real-world scenarios.

 ## To-Do (Future Steps)

 ### Step 4: Using Pre-trained Network for Encoding
-Incorporate a pre-trained network, such as a convolutional neural network (CNN) or a pretrained backbone like ResNet, to perform the encoding of augmented spectrogram data.
+Incorporate a pre-trained network, such VGG-16, ResNet, to perform the encoding of augmented spectrogram data.

 ### Step 5: Custom Projection-Head
 Develop a custom projection head architecture that takes encoded features and projects them into a suitable space for applying contrastive loss.